yft1234567/Smartseq2_smkpipe_at_Luolab/README.md

 # Smartseq2 Snakemake Pipeline at Luolab
-Snakemake pipeline for Upstream processing of Smartseq2 sequenced libraries - **from fastq.gz to expression matrix**.
+Snakemake pipeline for Upstream processing of Smartseq2 sequenced libraries - **from fastq.gz to count table**.

 ## Preparing the Environment